 - you choose to use a customs special procedure for your goods

 - you are acting on behalf of a trader (for example, you’re a freight forwarder)

-- you have had overdue tax returns, have not paid tax or duties due or your business is insolvent
+- you have a consistent history of overdue tax returns, unpaid tax or duties due or your business is insolvent

 What you need to register